 The blouse is also embellished with the coin-shaped ornament to give it a traditional look, with very fine zardozi work.

 The already stitched draped sari makes it more easy to wear and easy to handle .

 With the typical tying node robes at the back of the blouse giving it a way traditional look with the puff sleeve blouse .

-Accessorizing to clothing does more wonders to the garment enhancement.
-As i have paired it with traditional and classic white bead hand made ear ring and the necklace.
-And the typical nose pin from Maharashtra usually worn by the women called as “Nathnii”.
+Accessorizing clothing does more wonders for garment enhancement.
+As I have paired it with traditional and classic white bead hand made earring and the necklace.
+And the typical nose pin from Maharashtra usually worn by the women called “Nathnii”.

-Also this sari has a very uncommon thing of not wearing a petticoat (the thin lining worn inside of sari to hold the sari ) which makes it more easy to the wearer.
-As this sari is designed in such a way, called as ‘prêt–a-porter’.
+Also, this sari has a very uncommon thing of not wearing a petticoat (the thin lining worn inside of sari to hold the sari ) which makes it easier to the wearer.
+This sari is designed in such a way, called ‘prêt–a-porter’.
 With a very rich red and royal blue color.

 Also this sari can be worn for lavani or many purposes like in wedding occasions and celebrations.
 This sari makes it easy to wear with no tangles and less time.
 Enriching its cultural costume value.
 FALLING IN CATEGORY OF HAUTE COUTURE .

 Fashion it up your way | Read more

 You can follow the Model and Author here: Travel Scuf